 Place your leaf shapes carefully down on the contact paper and then let your kids fill the insides of the shape with the coloured cellophane.
 You can cut the cellophane into shapes yourself or invite them to cut it up depending on their age.
 I really recommend coloured cellophane rather than tissue paper because the colours you will get are so much brighter and if you are practising scissor skills then it’s also really easy to cut as well.
 It doesn’t matter if the cellophane goes outside of the shapes (making this a great activity for toddlers too) and likewise it’s fine if the colours get piled on top of each other – I think the colour change it makes make them look even more autumnal, plus it gives you the chance to discuss how different colours are make – what happens if you put a bit of red cellophane and a yellow bit together?
 This is my one year old’s leaf, she loved just sticking on the biggest bits she could find!

 One you are finished, seal them by placing another bit of contact paper on top and then cut your autumn leaf suncatchers out.
 Using a needle and thread make a hole in the top and then tie a knot so that you can hang them up!
+I love that this craft is good fun without getting the whole house covered in paint!
+If you like mess free activities for kids then make sure you check out our mess free autumn tree craft too!

 If you liked this craft check out our round up of 15 autumn suncatchers kids can make or some of the other autumn crafts we’ve shared below!